-Based upon the information and analyses referenced herein above and with implementation of the project specific mitigation measures included herein below, the project will not occur at a scale or scope with potential to contribute substantially or cumulatively to existing or projected air quality violations, impacts, or increases of criteria pollutants for which the San Joaquin Valley region is under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors).
-The proposed project will comply with all applicable air quality plans.
+Based upon the information and analyses referenced herein above, the project will not occur at a scale or scope with potential to contribute substantially or cumulatively to existing or projected air quality violations, impacts, or increases of criteria pollutants for which the San Joaquin Valley region is under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors).
+Furthermore, the proposed project not conflict, obstruct or violate any applicable air quality plans.
 Therefore, no violations of air quality standards will occur and no net increase of pollutants will occur.

-In conclusion, with the MEIR and Project Specific Mitigation Measures incorporated the proposed project will not result in any air quality resource impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the proposed project will not result in any air quality resource impacts beyond those analyzed in MEIR SCH No. 2012111015.